The Complete Guide to Standard Window Sizes, Charts, & Codes

 Do window sizes include the frame?

-Do window sizes vary by the manufacturer?
+Do window sizes vary depending on the manufacturer?

-Are builder grade windows and replacement windows sized differently?
+Are builder-grade windows and replacement windows sized differently?

 What are custom window sizes?